 Tools for Applique Pattern Project

 The tools and fabric quantities needed to make your version of this adorable mini quilt will depend on the applique method you preferred.
-Some of these are The full list of supplies and fabric requirements is included in the pattern instructions.
+The full list of supplies and fabric requirements is included in the pattern instructions.
 You will also receive a full-size placement diagram in the pattern to make the applique process even easier.

 To download your free applique pattern and the supporting files, visit our shop and just add the pattern to your shopping cart.
 Then, check it out for free!
 Your card will not be charged and there is no other purchase required.